 M. Sc.
 Omid Chaghaneh

 Omid completed his M.Sc. in Computational Modeling and Simulation at TU Dresden in 2022.
-He joined our team in 2023, focusing on simulating ultrasonic transducers.
-Currently, he is pursuing his Ph.D. in Quantitative Ultrasound, with his research focusing on developing various mathematical models, conducting ultrasound simulations, and analyzing ultrasonic signals for medical diagnosis purposes.
+He joined the HybridEcho team in 2023 and is conducting research in Quantitative Ultrasound.
+His research is focusing on developing various mathematical models and analyzing ultrasonic signals with medical diagnosis purposes.

 Student Members